Tricks and Tips for a Hassle-Free Holi!

 One of the most important things is to find people to celebrate Holi with, as Holi is a festival of colours and collaboration.
 Thus you must first find friends and relatives to celebrate and enjoy the festival of Holi with.
 Many people refer to Holi as a festival that not only offers a family gathering but helps you to interact with people around you.
 The heritage and culture of India make you feel and be in the moment.

-Must Read: Holi Sweets Recipes – Check Out the Top Recipes That You Must Try This Year
+Also Read: Holi Sweets Recipes – Check Out the Top Recipes That You Must Try This Year

 Avoid Crowded Places

 One of the major concerns is to play Holi safely; thus, to avoid havoc, you must avoid visiting far too crowded places.
-Indians mostly prefer celebrating Holi at the birthplace of Krishna i.e Mathura.
+Indians mostly prefer celebrating Holi at the birthplace of Krishna i.e. Mathura.
 Being a holy city, Mathura or Vrindavan celebrates the eternal love of Krishna and Radha.
 Thus it offers a wonderful experience.
 However, playing a safe Holi and avoiding visiting such places is highly advised.
 Every year people are killed in fights happening in crowded places.
 If you are a woman, it is highly advised to check this point as sometimes people take advantage of this situation to commit crimes.

-Must Read: Your Personalised Bollywood Playlist for Holi
+Also Read: Your Personalised Bollywood Playlist for Holi

 Wear Old Clothes and Cover Up